 A fertilization program is used to maintain trees and shrubs in a vigorous condition and to increase their resistance to injury from diseases and insects.
 However, the addition of any soil nutrient is recommended only if soil or plant foliage tests indicate a deficiency.
 Trees and shrubs that need fertilization to stimulate more robust and vigorous growth include those exhibiting pale green, undersized leaves and reduced growth rates and those in declining condition (e.g. dead branch tips, dieback) resulting from insect attacks or disease problems.
 Trees and shrubs which should not be fertilized include newly planted specimens and those with severe root damage from recent trenching or construction.
 The root systems of these plants will need to re-establish before fertilizers are applied.
-For trees and shrubs in northern Illinois, the two most common causes of nutrient problems are high pH (alkaline) soils, which can lead to chronic deficiencies of nutrients in some tree species, such as red maple and pin oak, and nitrogen-deficient soils.
-Nitrogen (N), phosphorus (P), and potassium (K) are essential plant nutrients and these are most commonly applied.
-A list of soil testing services is available for the Arboretum’s Plant Clinic.
+Older, established trees do not need to be fertilized every year.

 HOW AND WHEN TO FERTILIZE

 Fertilizers are labeled to indicate proportions of available nutrients.
 For example, a label showing a 20-5-5 formulation indicates 20% nitrogen (N), 5% phosphorus (P) as phosphoric acid, and 5% potassium (K) as potash.
 Thus, a 50 pound bag of 20% nitrogen fertilizer contains 10 pounds of actual nitrogen (50 x .20 = 10).